Three Studies for Figures at the Base of a Crucifixion: Background

-The triptych
+Triptych

 The panels of Three Studies for Figures at the Base of a Crucifixion are painted on light Sundeala boards, a material Bacon was using at the time as an inexpensive alternative to canvas.
 Each bears a single taut sculptural form pitched against a harsh orange background.
-The orange hue displays inconsistently across the canvasses, due in part to the low level of oil in the paint, which resulted in varying rates of absorption into the board.
+The orange hue displays inconsistently across the canvases, due in part to the low level of oil in the paint, which resulted in varying rates of absorption into the board.
 The pallid flesh tones of the figures were achieved by overlaying grey and white brushstrokes, while the figures' props were coloured using a variety of yellow, green, white, and purple tones.

 The blindfolded Christ in Matthias Grünewald's Mocking of Christ, c.
 1503, was an influence on the presentation of the central figure in Bacon's Three Studies.

 The art critic Hugh Davies has suggested that of the three figures, that on the left most closely resembles a human form, and that it might represent a mourner at the cross.
 Seated on a table-like structure, this limbless creature has an elongated neck, heavily rounded shoulders, and a thick mop of dark hair.
 Like its affiliate objects, the left-hand figure is portrayed with layers of white and grey paint.

 The central figure's mouth is positioned directly on its neck, rather than on a distinct face.
 It bares its teeth as if in a snarl, and is blindfolded by a drooping cloth bandage—a device likely drawn from Matthias Grünewald's Mocking of Christ.
 This creature faces the viewer directly and is centralised by a series of converging lines radiating from the base of the pedestal.

 Situated on an isolated patch of grass, the right-hand figure's toothed mouth is stretched open as if screaming, although David Sylvester has suggested that it may be yawning.
 Its mouth is open to a degree impossible for a human skull.
 The orange background of this panel is brighter than the hues rendered in the other frames, and the figure's neck opens up into a row of teeth, while a protruding ear juts out from behind its lower jaw.
 This panel closely resembles an earlier painting by Bacon, Untitled, c.
 1943, which was thought destroyed until it re-emerged in 1997.